blmarket/RemoteIRService/README.md

 ## Caveats

-Due to android battery management, response is not that fast T.T
+Response is not that fast T.T I guess it's due to android battery management.